 The number of daily scheduled airline flights in Missouri peaked in the third quarter of 2006 at 1,042.
 (The third quarter includes the summer travel months of July, August and September.)
-Daily scheduled airline flights in Missouri have increased slightly from the second quarter of 2007 (961) to the third quarter of 2007 (975), while there has been a decrease in flights experienced for the same time period in Washington and Arizona.
+Daily scheduled airline flights in Missouri have increased slightly from the second quarter of 2006 (944) to the second quarter of 2007 (961), while there has been no increase or decrease in flights experienced for the same time period in Washington; however, Arizona has steadily decreased since the third quarter of 2006.
 MoDOT is participating with the Federal Aviation Administration, Illinois Department of Transportation and East-West Gateway Council of Governments in a St. Louis Area Aviation System Plan study.
 The study will assess the region's aviation assets and develop a regional approach for the future development of the assets.
-MoDOT is also conducting a study to review regulatory issues related to air service.